Dauntless (video game): Development and release

+As of June 2025, Dauntless servers have shut down, and the game can no longer be downloaded on all platforms.

 Reception

 Dauntless received tentatively positive reviews at the time of release.
 Game Informer thought that the core monster hunting gameplay was focused and fun, but warned that advanced players would run out of new content fairly quickly.
 GameSpot was less enthusiastic, praising the weapon variety and monster design, but criticizing the bugs in the early version of the game and the setting, story, and characters being unfulfilling and not fleshed out.

+The release of Awakening in December 2024 was met with large volumes of criticism from players complaining about the change to the progression within the game and incorporation of loot boxes and battle passes which locked out much of the original content from the game.
+The game was review bombed on Steam from these players.